 The undulating surface of the Main Square is made up of sandstone cobblestones, with a marked access path.
 Swanston Street offers the best access to the Main Square, and lift access is available to and from The Atrium.
 The Big Screen is equipped with a hearing loop and there are accessible toilets located next to Time Out Café.
 The Main Stage has lift access for performers, and St Paul’s Court, Swanston Street Forecourt and The Amphitheatre also have wheelchair access.

-Deakin Edge has lift access and is wheelchair accessible.
+The Edge has lift access and is wheelchair accessible.
 Arrangements can also be made to enter from the Fed Square Car Park.
-Accessible toilets can be found in The Atrium, which is located next to the Deakin Edge.
-The lower stage in the Deakin Edge has lift access but the greenroom does not.
+Accessible toilets can be found in The Atrium, which is located next to The Edge.
+The lower stage in The Edge has lift access but the greenroom does not.

 The Atrium is wheelchair accessible, with Flinders Street offering the best point of entry.
 The Atrium has accessible toilets located next to IceBar and is equipped with a hearing loop.